 Those were halcyon days and I met some great people on the handful of small syndicates I was fortunate to be a member of.
 A few of those anglers went on to notch up some great achievements in the fishing world.
 I managed to do OK too and ended up becoming a field-tester for Nash Tackle for a few years.
 During this time I learned a valuable lesson about fishing, that being to innovate, not imitate.
 Like many things in life however, this is much easier said than done.

-Unfortunately, all good things come an end.
+Unfortunately all good things come an end.
 Just as I was preparing for my finals at University and planning to take on a couple of serious new lakes post-graduation, my Mum died of cancer.
 I was still quite young at the time and the loss shook me to the core.
 Subsequently, my desire to go fishing vanished.

-The rest, as they say, is history but during all the years that followed that peculiar fishing feeling, that uncanny sentiment that had been present for my whole life, never left completely.
+The rest as they say is history but during all the years that followed that peculiar fishing feeling, that uncanny sentiment that had been present for my whole life, never left me completely.
 Instead it subsided to a quiet whisper and just as the tiniest trickle of a stream given enough time will wear its way through the hardest rock, this whisper steered my course most discretely back to the water without my knowing.
 Wherever I was in the world I would often have the most vivid, intricately detailed dreams about ancient carp in heavenly lakes; lakes full of depth and mystery.
 After such dreams I would always awake to feel that some crucial element was missing from my life.
 The pang in my heart made me hope that some day, some how, I would get back to the water.

 Things have a funny way of turning out.
-I was inadvertently led back into fishing some years back while exploring the lush Sussex countryside a few miles north of the little village where we live.
+I was inadvertently led back into fishing a few years back while exploring the lush Sussex countryside a few miles north of the little village where we live.
 I love walking and prior to setting off on a particular route on a particular day I had noticed on the OS map that I would pass a long, dammed lake of about 5 acres that looked to be immersed in woodland.
 Seeing this ignited something within me and my skin tingled; a feeling of excitement that I hadn’t felt for years, apart from in the best of my dreams.
 This peculiar feeling only grew when about half way through said walk I came upon a long rolling field surrounded by ancient, gnarled oaks; the formidable trees stood motionless like stoic guardians of some secret treasure that lay beyond.

 Reaching the bottom of the field the view opened out to reveal an overgrown dam wall with a farm track running along it.
 To my great pleasure I discovered that this was preceded by a long lush estate lake, wooded on either side and resplendent with big sets of lilies and myriad fallen trees, their stray branches poking up out of the water like so many skeletal fingers reaching for the sky.